• Skip to primary navigation

 2. After five minutes slowly add in the flour mixture into the water and mix with your hands to combine.
 It will be slightly sticky.
 Continue to combine with hands until the dough is formed into a rough ball.

 3. Place a handful of gluten free flour on a large cutting board.
-Carefully remove the pizza dough and kneed the dough to form it into one ball for 30 seconds.
-Use the palm of your hands to press on the dough and then fold it in half and press again.
-Do this four times and then form into a dough ball.
+Carefully remove the pizza dough and form the dough into one ball using the palm of your hands to press on the dough and then fold it in half and press again to form.

 Important Tip: You need to keep the dough covered while it’s fermenting!
 If you don’t then the outer portion of the dough will develop a hard crust that is unpleasant to form and creates texture issues.